NYPL/metadata-documentation/workflows/creating.md

   - See [By Element](/metadata-documentation/metadata/element/) for local practices for each metadata element and consult any any relevant [material](/metadata-documentation/metadata/material/)- or [division](/metadata-documentation/metadata/division/)-specific guidelines
 - Metadata records should _not_ be created in MMS _in lieu_ of material being cataloged in other Library systems such as [Sierra](/metadata-documentation/resources/glossary/#sierra), [ArchivesSpace](/metadata-documentation/resources/glossary/#archivesspace), [TMS](/metadata-documentation/resources/glossary/#the-museum-system), or other [division](/metadata-documentation/metadata/division/)-specific descriptive sources
   - The Metadata Service Unit (MSU) has a policy that all material in MMS is cataloged in other Library systems, even if at a higher level than what has been digitized
-  - Discuss with [Manager, Metadata Services](/metadata-documentation/contact/#our-team) before attempting to create a metadata record for uncataloged material
+  - Discuss with [Interim Manager, Metadata Services](/metadata-documentation/contact/#our-team) before attempting to create a metadata record for uncataloged material
-    - In cases where uncataloged material is described in MMS with the permission of the Manager, Metadata Services, an [admin note](/metadata-documentation/metadata/element/note/#type) should be added to identify the uncataloged material
+    - In cases where uncataloged material is described in MMS with the permission of the Interim Manager, Metadata Services, an [admin note](/metadata-documentation/metadata/element/note/#type) should be added to identify the uncataloged material

 ## Steps